Twitter threatens legal action against nonprofit that tracks hate speech - The Boston Globe

 Advertisement

-Imran Ahmed, the CEO of Center for Countering Digital Hate, said, “Elon Musk’s actions represent a brazen attempt to silence honest criticism and independent research.”
+Imran Ahmed, the chief executive of the Center for Countering Digital Hate, said, “Elon Musk’s actions represent a brazen attempt to silence honest criticism and independent research.”
 He added that Musk wanted to “stem the tide of negative stories and rebuild his relationship with advertisers.”

 Twitter’s advertising business has been struggling under the ownership of Musk, who bought the company last year.
-U.S. ad revenue for the five weeks from April 1 to the first week of May was $88 million, down 59% from a year earlier.
+US ad revenue for the five weeks from April 1 to the first week of May was $88 million, down 59 percent from a year earlier.
 Advertisers may have been spooked by Musk’s changes to the social network, including the removal of rules of what can or cannot be said on the service and more ads featuring online gambling and marijuana products.

 Advertisement

-In May, Musk hired Linda Yaccarino, a former top advertising executive for NBCUniversal, to become Twitter’s CEO.
+In May, Musk hired Linda Yaccarino, a former top advertising executive for NBCUniversal, to become Twitter’s chief executive.

 X also sued Wachtell, Lipton, Rosen & Katz, a leading corporate law firm, this month over what it said were unjust payments related to Musk’s $44 billion acquisition of Twitter.